SIGN UP FOR OUR NEWSLETTER TODAY

 Shopaholics: The city’s cosmopolitan shopping is a big attraction, from designer boutiques to large, modern malls and colourful street markets.

-Local time: Marbella is 1 hour ahead of GMT/UK time
+Local time: Marbella is 1 hour ahead of GMT/UK time.

-Flight time from UK: Approximately 2.5 hours
+Flight time from UK: The Marbella flight time is 2.5 hours.

-Tourist Information: Further Marbella tourist information can be found at www.spain.info/en
+Tourist Information: Further Marbella tourist information can be found at http://www.spain.info/en/.

 Visa & Health: Before you travel, visit www.gov.uk/foreign-travel-advice/spain for recommendations and advice on visas and health for your holiday to Marbella.

-Temperature: Average of 24-29°C in summer.
+Temperature: Average of 24°C-29°C in summer.